Azure/azure-iot-remote-monitoring/Docs/dev-setup.md

 # Set up development environment (Windows)

-The prerequisites for setting up the remote monitoring preconfigured solution are:
+The **prerequisites** for setting up the remote monitoring preconfigured solution are:

-- Visual Studio 2013 Update 4 or Visual Studio 2015
+1. Visual Studio 2013 Update 4 or Visual Studio 2015
  - If you are using Visual Studio 2013, also download [Microsoft .NET Framework 4.6.1 Developer Pack and Language Packs][.NET 4.6.1].

-- Azure Powershell 2.0.0 or greater (see [How to install and configure Azure PowerShell][azurepowershell]) _Note: a reboot is required if you're installing or updating PowerShell_
-- [Windows PowerShell] [windowspowershell] version 4.0 or **higher**.
-To check for PowerShell version open PowerShell command window and call $PSVersionTable.
-It will disply the numeric information about the PowerShell version
+2. [Windows PowerShell] [windowspowershell] version **4.0** or **higher**.
+To check for PowerShell version open PowerShell command window and call **$PSVersionTable**.
+It will display the information about the PowerShell version installed on your PC.

+3. Azure Powershell 2.0.0 or greater (see [How to install and configure Azure PowerShell][azurepowershell])
+ > Note: a **reboot** is required if you're installing or updating PowerShell

 **Note:** You should verify that the NuGet Package Manager is configured correctly in Visual Studio before you continue:
  1. Launch Visual Studio 2013 or Visual Studio 2015.